adevur/docker-easy-samba/docs/DOCUMENTATION.md

 - [`config.gen.js`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#configgenjs): it describes in detail how to write a dynamic configuration script in Javascript, that is used to generate `config.json` files in an automated and dynamic way.

+- [`ConfigGen.js library`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#ConfigGenjs-library): it describes in detail how to use `ConfigGen.js` Javascript library, whose purpose is to generate `config.json` files.
+It is usually used in `config.gen.js` scripts.

 - [`docker options`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#docker-options): it describes what parameters you can pass to `docker run`.

 - [`networking`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#networking): it describes how you can set up networking, in order to connect to `easy-samba`'s containers